Tuberous Sclerosis Quiz

 Recent changes in mental state

-There is currently no cure for tuberous sclerosis.
-Treatment is aimed at controlling the symptoms, an example being anti-seizure medications to help control seizures in tuberous sclerosis.
+There is no cure for tuberous sclerosis.
+Treatment focuses on managing symptoms, such as using anti-seizure medications to control seizures in tuberous sclerosis.

 References